By

 Those Prone to Fainting

 There are several conditions or situations that can make a person prone to syncope, which is the medical term for fainting.
 Syncope can be common among those who have anemia.
-Though anemia can be a problem in the short-term, such as among those who have just given birth or undergone a surgery in which they lost a great deal of blood, it can also be chronic and long-term, in which the body just doesn’t hold onto or process iron effectively[3].
+Though anemia can be a problem in the short-term, such as among those who have just given birth or undergone a surgery in which they lost a great deal of blood, it can also be chronic and long-term, in which the body just doesn’t hold onto or process iron effectively.3

 As a result, those with anemia can suddenly feel quite faint, especially upon standing up from a sitting position.
 It’s entirely possible to be overtaken by that feeling and fall down as you lose consciousness.
-Fortunately, a medical alarm’s fall alert option can alert the Command Center even if you don’t press the button as you are starting to fade.
+Fortunately, a medical alarm’s fall alert option can alert the Command Center even if you don’t press the button as you are starting to faint.

 Other issues that can lead to fainting include diabetes, hypoglycemia (when blood sugar drops dangerously low), very low blood pressure, your body adjusting to new medications, or not eating enough during the day.
-Even something as simple as dehydration or overheating can lead to fainting[4].
+Even something as simple as dehydration or overheating can lead to fainting.4

 No matter what the issue, if you need assistance, your medical alert pendant can bring help to your doorstep as soon as possible.
 This can bring incredible peace of mind.

-When You Get a Difficult Medical Diagnosis
+When Managing a Difficult Medical Diagnosis

-Depending upon the condition, you might have to deal with anything from limited mobility to the sudden onset of side effects from medications.
+Depending upon the health condition, you might have to deal with anything from limited mobility to the sudden onset of side effects from medications.
 There could be situations where you need assistance but don’t have the ability to use your cell phone or find someone who can help you quickly.
 In that case, the best medical alert systems can help.